KenRoekasa/Neon-Element/README.md

 - Integrate with UI
 - Cooldown is not very polished apparently
   - cooldown is wayyyy to slow for light attacks
-- make ai attacks speed limited, whilst player attacks should be uncapped
-- Make more game modes
 ## Ideas
-- Everything will happen client side first and then confirmed by the server.
-Which then syncs all the game clients to be like server game state
-    - Will probably change
-- When you die become a ghost that doesn't collide with anyone but can spectate, opacity turned down

 # Renderer
 ## Tasks